shivam-gwu/UNIstyle/README.md

-Website for selling hoodies to college representatives of different background Database design can be seen in the Design Document.
+Website for selling hoodies to college representatives of different background.
+Database design can be seen in the Design Document.
 Database used to store data is the H2 database.
 There are html pages-